Sextic tensor model in rank $3$ at next-to-leading order: The long-range sextic multi-scalar model

 We thus again recover the line of fixed points found in \cite{Benedetti:2019rja}.
 Solving the wheel beta functions at order $N^{-1}$, we find:

 $I_{d/3}$ being negative, $\bar{g}_{1,0}$ is thus purely imaginary.
 This implies that the other four couplings are also complex at leading order.
 However, substituting these results into the order $N^{-1}$ of the beta functions, we find non perturbative corrections to the fixed points which blow up when sending $\tilde{\epsilon} \rightarrow 0$.
 This cannot be fixed by rescaling $\tilde{\epsilon}$ or $N$.
 This is due to the form of the beta functions.
 Indeed, as we saw in the short-range model, all couplings except the wheel start at order $0$ in $\epsilon$.
 When solving at next-to-leading order, this will lead to non-perturbative results.
-To cure this, we would have to rescale $N$ as we did for the short-range model.
-However, doing so instead of rescaling $\epsilon$, the beta function of the wheel would give $g_{1}^{\star}=0$ and the only fixed point would then be the trivial one.
-We therefore conclude that there is no precursor at next-to-leading order of the large-$N$ fixed point.
+To cure this, we could rescale $N$ as we did for the short-range model, $\tilde{N}=\epsilon N$.
+However, doing so instead of rescaling $\epsilon$, the only fixed point is the trivial one.\footnote{Solving at leading order first we find all critical couplings to be equal to zero $\bar{g}_{i,0}^{\star}=0$.
+Re-injecting this solution into the next-to-leading order of the beta functions, they reduce for all couplings to $\beta_{i,1}=-2\epsilon \bar{g}_{i,1}$.
+This indeed leads to only a trivial fixed point.} We therefore conclude that there is no precursor at next-to-leading order of the large-$N$ fixed point.